 And whilst the course has been altered a little since the last Claret Jug was contested here it was easy to imagine yourself walking in the footsteps of former champions; Mungo Park, Jamie Anderson, Bob Ferguson, Willie Fernie, David ‘Deacon’ Brown and Willie Park Jnr.

-Despite this traditional links course being recognised as the oldest on the planet, and the original home of the historically important Honourable Company of Edinburgh Golfers, there are no sea views to be had at this nine-hole layout.
+Despite this traditional links course being recognised as the oldest on the planet, and the original home of the historically important Honourable Company of Edinburgh Golfers, there are no sea views to be had at this enjoyable nine-hole layout.
 You do however get a real and rugged true links experience with tight lies and plenty of odd bounces thanks to the lovely bumpy fairways.

 The old fashioned course also has some really excellent putting surfaces with lots of movement in them.
 Many of them boasted lovely swales, hollows and raised portions whilst the most memorable is the sixth with a huge step separating the bottom level to the back portion.
 The condition of the greens wasn’t anything to write home about but the contours were excellent.